 A mandatory environmental assessment method used for new homes prior to April 2015.
 It is no longer a requirement for funding for affordable housing.
 It is based upon BRE Global’s Ecohomes containing mandatory performance levels (see the BREAM website for details).
 The Code for Sustainable Homes replaced EcoHomes in 2007 (please see definition below) for the assessment of new housing in England.

-The procedure by which the independent auditors and/or the Agency’s local Design Managers check the quality and procedural compliance of schemes developed by providers through a delivery agreement with the Agency.
+The procedure by which the independent auditors and/or Homes England’s local Design Managers check the quality and procedural compliance of schemes developed by providers through a delivery agreement with Homes England.

 Compulsory Purchase Order